6 Best Veggies for Weight Loss

 You may have heard that spicy hot peppers can help you scorch calories, but did you know that mild peppers can have the same effect?
 Thanks to a metabolism-boosting compound, dihydrocapsiate, and their high vitamin-C content, sweet red and green peppers can help you lose weight.
 A cup of these bell-shaped veggies serves up to three times the day’s recommended vitamin C—a nutrient that counteracts stress hormones which trigger fat storage around the midsection.
 Dip slices of bell peppers into hummus for a light afternoon snack, add the veggie to omelets and salads, or throw some chicken in a corn tortilla with salsa and slices of avocado, red pepper and onion for a Tex-Mex-inspired fat-fighting dinner.

 In addition to warding off prostate, breast, lung and skin cancers, this flowery vegetable can also help you whittle your middle.
 According to experts, broccoli contains a phytonutrient called sulforaphane that increase testosterone and fights off body fat storage.
-It’s also rich in vitamin C ( a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping those abs take center stage.
+It’s also rich in vitamin C (a mere cup of the stuff can help you hit your daily mark), a nutrient that can lower levels of cortisol during stressful situations, helping those abs take center stage.
 The only downside?
 It can make some people with sensitive stomachs a bit gassy—which isn’t a good look if you’re planning to hit the beach or rock a tight-fitting outfit.
 That’s no reason to steer clear of this veggie on a day-to-day basis, though.
-Whip up our Garlicky Beef and Broccoli with Broccoli Noodles recipe to reap the belly-flattening benefits —just not the day before you need to look your leanest.

 It may look pretty unassuming, but Popeye’s favorite veggie can actually help take your calorie-burning potential to the next level.
 How?
 The green is overflowing with protein (just one cup of the steamed variety has as much protein as a medium hard-boiled egg), a nutrient that aids post-pump muscle recovery and growth.
 And remember: The more muscle mass you have, the more calories you burn at rest!
 What’s more, the leafy green is also rich in thylakoids, a compound that’s been shown to significantly reduce cravings and promote weight loss.
 Add the green to your dinner plate to reap the benefits.
 We like to steam it and flavor it with garlic, olive oil and lemon.